Azure/azure-functions-openapi-extension/docs/openapi-core.md

 * `Nullable`: defines a value indicating whether the property is nullable or not.
 This value takes precedence regardless the property itself is nullable value type or not.
 * `Default`: defines the default value of the property.
 * `Description`: defines the description of the property.
+* `Deprecated`: defines a value indicating whether the property is deprecated or not.

 ### `DisplayAttribute` ###